 On 17th of May Latvian Television program «Izziņas Impulss» was devoted to how to turn waste into resources.
 Also our Water Research Laboratory scientists, lead researcher Linda Mezule and scientific assistant Martins Strode, talked and showed how to get biofuels from straw.

 You can watch more here (starting at 18:58):

-On 9th of May for the third time, Jaunmoku Palace Museum has organized Nature Day for Educational Activities for students from 4th till 9th classes.
+On 9th of May for the third time Jaunmoku Palace Museum organized Nature Day for Educational Activities for students from 4th till 9th classes.
 This year water was selected as a theme for the Nature Day and that’s why the Water Research Laboratory was also invited to participate in the event.
 Our doctoral students Aigars Lavrinovics and Marta Frolova, as well as scientific assistant Martins Strods and exchange student Lina Marcela Castañeda from Columbia, shared their knowledge of the waterway from the natural reservoirs to the water trough.
 The biggest satisfaction of the day is the student’s perception that we have made them smarter in matters related to drinking water.

 From the 7th to 11th of May, the 10th Eastern European Young Water Professionals Conference, organized by the IWA (International Water Association), convened in the Croatian capital, Zagreb, bringing together new researchers from the water and wastewater sector, students and engineers from all over the world.